-Audio description, also called video description or described video service (DVS), is a narrative description of:
+Audio description, also called video description or described video service (DVS), is a narrative description of onscreen actions, visual cues such as characters and costumes, and text appearing in graphics or a video.

 As with captions, which now are used by people who are hearing and deaf alike, the popularity of audio description is expanding beyond its original audience.
 This feature also caters to a world of multi-tasking TV watchers who want to understand action on TV without focusing solely on the video.
 VITAC provides audio description for: